What is included in the Flexible Filly slow feed grazing muzzle package:

 How to orient the muzzle:

 Two of the “fins” have a triangle cut out.
 These attach to the square (side) rings on your turnout halter and should be fastened one or two holes shorter than the front and rear sets of fins.
 Three front fins will connect to the nose-band, one in the center, the other two fall naturally to the sides of the center.
 Three rear fins will connect to the chin band.
 Connect one in the center of the chin band (do not use the ring).
 The other two connect naturally to the sides of the center.

 Securing the muzzle:

 Secure each fin by inserting the cable tie through one hole, up around the nose-band then through a second hole.
 When attached to a halter with a sturdy noseband, properly fitted with the excess fin material trimmed close and cable ties pulled snug, the muzzle will not rub.
 Please do not wrap the fins around the halter.
 After finding the best fit for your horse, simply trim the excess fin material just above the top hole being used.
 The “keeper” on the cable tie is on the outside of the muzzle and the excess is facing down and trimmed close.
 You will receive extra cable ties so you will have a few spare ones.

-When properly installed, the muzzle should be close to but not touching the nose of the horse.
+When properly installed, the muzzle should be close to your horse’s lips.
 If the muzzle is touching the nose simply make the fins under the chin longer, this will lift the muzzle away from the nose.
 The muzzle should be less than one finger distance from their lips – see the silly pony, is it close enough to stick a tongue through?